Universebenzene/benzene-overlay/README.md

 dev-python/ipfsspec                | 0.6.0                                                      | Optional for new ratarmount{,core}
 dev-python/rapidgzip               | 0.15.2                                                     | Optional for new ratarmount{,core}
 dev-python/libconf                 | 2.0.1                                                      | Optional for yt
+dev-python/locket                  | 1.0.0                                                      | Dropped by official portage.
+Required by partd
 dev-python/memory-profiler         | 0.61                                                       | Dropped by official portage.
 Test dependency for ccdproc
 dev-python/markdownify             | 1.2.0                                                      | Required by mkdocs-llmstxt
 dev-python/mdformat{,-tables}      | 0.7.22 / 1.0.0                                             | Required by mkdocs-llmstxt